hoangtv090103/fiber-search-engine/README.md

 # Fiber Search Engine

-This is a search engine project built with Go and the Fiber framework.
+This search engine is built with Go and the Fiber framework.
+It uses an in-memory inverted index for quick search results and a web crawler for fetching data from the web.

 ## Project Structure

 - `db/`: Contains database related files like `index.go`, `search_index.go`, `search_settings.go`, `url.go`, `user.go`.
-- `go.mod`, `go.sum`: Go module and checksum files.
+These files handle the database operations.
 - `main.go`: The entry point of the application.
 - `routes/`: Contains routing related files like `admin.go`, `routes.go`, `search.go`.
+These files handle the routing logic for the application.
 - `search/`: Contains search engine related files like `crawler.go`, `crawler_test.go`, `engine.go`, `indexer.go`, `tokenizer.go`.
-- `tmp/`: Contains temporary files and build logs.
+These files implement the search engine functionality.
-- `utills/`: Contains utility files like `cron.go`, `jwt.go`.
+- `utils/`: Contains utility files like `cron.go`, `jwt.go`.
+These files provide utility functions like JWT authentication and scheduling cron jobs.
 - `views/`: Contains view templates and related Go files.

-## Implementation

-The project is implemented in Go using the Fiber framework for handling HTTP requests and responses.
-It uses JWT for authentication.
-The search engine functionality is implemented in the `search/` directory, with a crawler for fetching data, an indexer for indexing the data, and a tokenizer for tokenizing the search queries.

-The database related operations are handled in the `db/` directory.
-The `routes/` directory contains the routing logic for the application.
+These files handle the rendering of the user interface.

-## Setup
+## How It Works

-1. Clone the repository.
-2. Install the dependencies with `go mod download`.
-3. Copy `.env.example` to `.env` and fill in your environment variables.
-4. Run the application with `go run main.go`.
+1. Crawling: The search engine starts by crawling the web.
+This is done by the `crawler.go` file.
+It fetches data from the web and extracts useful information such as the page title, description, headings, and external links.

+2. Indexing: The extracted data is then indexed by the `indexer.go` file.
+It creates an in-memory inverted index, which is a data structure that maps tokens (words) to the URLs where they were found.
+This allows for quick search results.

+3. Searching: When a search query is received, it is tokenized by the `tokenizer.go` file.
+The tokens are then used to search the index and return the matching URLs.

+4. Updating: The search engine is updated every hour by a cron job defined in `cron.go`.
+This ensures that the search results are always up-to-date.

+5. User Interface: The user interface is rendered by the files in the `views/` directory.
+It provides a form for users to enter their search queries and displays the search results.

-## Usage
+## User Settings

-- The application provides a search engine functionality.
-- It uses the Fiber framework for handling requests and responses.
-- It uses JWT for authentication.
-- It uses a cron job, defined in [`utills/cron.go`](utills/cron.go), to run the search engine every hour.
+Users can customize their search settings through the user interface.
+They can set the number of URLs to be crawled per hour and choose whether to add new URLs to the database.
+These settings are handled by the `index.templ` file.